binaryaaron/lamegame/docs/specs_and_breakdown.md

 # Brief Description of LameGame

 LameGame is a first person shooter with spaceships.
-It's clear that no one has ever attempted to build a game like this before.
-A player will have a view of the spaceship from above and back, watching it move around as it goes through space.
+In LameGame, a player will have a view of the spaceship from above and back, watching it move around as it goes through space.
 The game environment will have various obstacles, notably asteroids that can destroy a ship if not avoided or destroyed by the user.
-In multiplayer mode, up to four archrivals can solve their problems by attacking each other or tricking a user into hitting an asteroid.
+In multiplayer mode, up to four archrivals can work out their issues by attacking each other or tricking a user into hitting an asteroid.

 Littered throughout the game world, there will be various power-ups, weaponry, and health refreshers that players may obtain by flying through them.
-Some power ups may not be so powerful.
+Some powerups may not be so powerful.
 Some may be very powerful indeed.

 # Scope